 Physical dependence eventually leads to withdrawal symptoms.
 You probably experienced them already.
 You wake up in the morning and your body signals its need for the drug.
 Pain, discomfort, and physiological manifestations such as trembling hands can happen.

 For your body, the presence of the drug is the new normal.
 When you want to quit using, you need to restore your body’s natural equilibrium.
-Medical detox is the safest method to overcome a physical addiction.
+Drug detox is the safest method to overcome a physical addiction.
 At a facility, you work with treatment specialists who customize a treatment approach.

 Possible therapies include:

-- Tapering that allows the body to return to its natural balance gradually, which is safest in some situations
+- Suboxone Tapering that allows the body to return to its natural balance gradually, which is safest in some situations

 - IV therapy that allows for the use of pharmacological assistance and pain medications